UCSB-AMPLab/sondondo/docs/date-values.md

 - `entierros.csv` -> `date`
 - `matrimonios.csv` -> `date`

+## Preprocessing methods

+`DatesExplorer.report_column_dates` method validates the dates as is in the original dataframe.
+A `cleaning` parameter can be set to `True` to apply some basic cleaning to the values before validation.

+This action will:

+- Replace all `/` characters with `-`
+- Remove all non-numeric characters (except for the `-` character)
+- Replace all multiple spaces with a single space
+- Trim spaces at the beginning and end of the string

+A `normalization` parameter can be set to `True` to try to transform dates written in different formats to a valid date.
+Both parameters can be set to `True` at the same time and the report will be saved with the suffix `_cleaned` and `_normalized` respectively.

 ## Cases

 This are some of the cases found in the data and some suggestions to fix them: